 - Digital doomsday – Those drunken flings with friends that you posted on Facebook or other digital messages through email or texting, could come back to haunt you during divorce negotiations.
 A spouse may use images or texts and emails against you to prove that you are unstable and limit your access to the children.

 - Stupid parenting decisions – Judges will alter your visitation if they are shown evidence that you are not living up to your parenting commitment.
-Working extended hours, failing to care for your children or falling back into drug or alcohol dependence may result in a change to your visitation or child custody arrangements.
+Working extended hours, failing to care for your children, or falling back into drug or alcohol dependence may result in a change to your visitation or child custody arrangements.

 - Cost-benefit analysis – A divorce can be costly in many ways, but one place you don’t want to waste money is on legal fees.
 You may love that waffle maker aunt Helen gave you both for your wedding, but is it worth spending two hours of legal fees to fight for it?

-Mistakes Don’t Have Happen
+Mistakes Don’t Have to Happen

 These are just some of the potential problems couples navigate during a divorce and it’s by no means inclusive of all the issues divorcing couples face.

-To avoid costly mistakes during your divorce, educate yourself and arm yourself with an experienced divorce team who can provide you with professional guidance and help you avoid wasting money and time.
+To avoid costly mistakes during your divorce, educate yourself, and arm yourself with an experienced divorce team who can provide you with professional guidance and help you avoid wasting money and time.
 Contact Johnson Attorneys Group at 800-235-6801 to request a free case evaluation.